How to Create a Customer Journey Map (and Increase Conversions)

 Net Promoter Score

 NPS is a simple, easy-to-understand measurement of customer loyalty.
 The score measures the number of customers who recommend your products to others (friends, family, colleagues).
 The more Promoters your business has, the healthier it is.
 This is where Peter’s business gained many points.
 He received so many client recommendations that sometimes he found it challenging to get all the orders.
-He had to expand his team and bring new talents to help him.
+He had to expand his team and bring in new talents to help him.

 Customer Satisfaction Survey Score